Catawba College

 Catawba College is a private college in Salisbury, North Carolina.
 Founded in 1851 by the North Carolina Classis of the Reformed Church in Newton, the college adopted its name from its county of origin, Catawba County, before moving to its current home of Salisbury in 1925.
 Catawba College still holds loose ties with the successor to the Reformed Church, the United Church of Christ.
 It offers over 70 undergraduate degrees.
+As of August 2024, Catawba has an endowment over $580 million.

 History

 Catawba College was founded by the North Carolina Classis of the Reformed Church in the United States in 1851.
 The years following the opening of the college were years of growing prosperity for the school, but the Civil War changed this as funds and students became less available.
 During the war years, the college became an academy, operating as Catawba High School from 1865 until 1885, whereupon it resumed operations under its original charter as Catawba College.
 Catawba became coeducational in 1890.
 Even with the addition of women to the student body, the college struggled to overcome the depletion brought on by the war.
 Responding to the offer of a partially constructed dormitory-administration building and several acres of land in Salisbury, trustee, college, and church officials closed the campus in Newton in 1923 and re-opened in Salisbury in 1925.

 The college is now affiliated with the United Church of Christ, the successor to the Evangelical and Reformed Church, itself the successor to the Reformed Church in the United States.